 Rabbi Adam Rosenwasser joined the Temple Sinai team in July 2014 as Associate Rabbi.
 He was ordained in 2009 from the Hebrew Union College-Jewish Institute of Religion in New York City.
 Adam grew up in Ann Arbor, Michigan and received a BA in History from the University of Michigan.
 Before working at Temple Sinai, Rabbi Adam spent five years as Assistant then Associate Rabbi at Congregation Beth Am in Los Altos Hills, California.

 Rabbi Adam works closely with congregants in the realms of pastoral care and adult education.
 He is passionate about creating meaningful Jewish experiences for people of all ages and backgrounds.
 Rabbi Adam is married to Shalom Rosenberg.
-They live in Cleveland Park with their dog Phaedra, and their cat, Shachar.
+They live in Cleveland Park with their daughter, Eliza, and their dog, Phaedra.
 In his free time, Rabbi Adam enjoys cooking (and eating), swimming, musical theater, and cheering on his beloved Michigan Wolverines.
 If you are lucky, he may play his ukulele for you.

 Rabbi Hannah Goldstein has been at Temple Sinai since 2013.
 She received her rabbinic ordination at Hebrew Union College - Jewish Institute of Religion (HUC-JIR) in New York in 2013.
 She completed a Masters in Religious Education at HUC-JIR in the spring of 2011.
 Hannah grew up in Andover, Massachusetts and studied English and Politics as an undergraduate at Brandeis University.
 She was Co-President of the HUC-JIR Rabbinical School student body and has been engaged in social justice work through her engagement with HUC's soup kitchen, the American Jewish World Service and the Religious Action Center.